Welcome to Grace and St. Paul Lutheran Churches, Osoyoos and Oliver BC

 - Markings of 6 feet will be posted on the floor, and people will be asked to use them to remain 6 feet apart while entering or exiting the building, or coming forward for Communion.

 - People may give their offerings either on their way in or out of the church on the plate placed at the back of the church.

 - People are now required to wear face masks during the entire time they are in the building.
 Facemasks will be made available for anyone who needs one.

 - The worship leader, lector, or soloist can remove their masks once they are 3 meters away from anyone.

 - There will be no singing or choirs.
 However, we can listen to music, musicians, and even soloists.

 - A record of all families who are attending each week will be made.

-- Services will remain available both by email and online audio recording on the webpage for any preferring to continue in self-isolation and not wanting to attend in person.
+- Services will remain available both by email and online audio recordings on the webpage for any preferring not to attend in person.

 - When there is Holy Communion offered:

 - The person preparing the elements beforehand would do so with freshly washed hands, and wearing a face mask.